KNOWING GOD AND CHRIST

 God and Christ are Persons that we can come to know and trust.
 They are not man-made.
 They have likes and dislikes.
 They make moral judgments, while the angels carry out the sentences of the judgments.
 Angels are never permitted to make moral judgments.

 However, man, being in the image of God, under the right circumstances is authorized to make moral judgments.
 When we denounce one of our behaviors as evil, we are making a moral judgment.
-This is the doctrine of “eternal judgment,” mentioned in the sixth chapter of the Book of Hebrews.
+This is the doctrine of “eternal judgment,” mentioned in Hebrews chapter six.

-One common saying is, “Christ suffered so I will not have to suffer.”
-One lady was hear to say, “If I thought God would allow me to suffer I would not serve Him.”
+One common saying is, “Christ suffered so I won’t have to suffer.”
+One lady was heard to say, “If I thought God would allow me to suffer, I would not serve Him.”
 Such an individual has little knowledge of God or of life.
 She does not understand that God created the fiercest of wild animals.
 She has not been a witness of the cruelty of people to other people, that God could have prevented but didn’t.
 I guess she never has read of the Christian martyrs.

 Therefore, since Christ suffered in his body, arm yourselves also with the same attitude, because he who has suffered in his body is done with sin.
 As a result, he does not live the rest of his earthly life for evil human desires, but rather for the will of God.
 (I Peter 4:1,2)

-Jesus told us that if we would be His disciple we must deny ourselves, take up our cross, and follow him.
+Jesus told us that if we want to be His disciple, we must deny ourselves, take up our cross, and follow him.
 We deny ourselves when we choose to do what God wants rather than what we want.

-Our cross may be the deferral of our most intense desires; or it may be a prison in which we are compelled to live in circumstances that we do not enjoy.
+Our cross may be the deferral of our most intense desires, or it may be a prison that compels us to live in circumstances that we do not enjoy.
 This prison may endure for many years.